 As impressive a background it is, Spidey would rather talk about today and what he is doing tomorrow than dig up his past; it’s apparent that he doesn't find yesterday nearly as exciting as what's to come.
 For Spidey, directing music videos has steered him full circle, to his initial love of music photography.
 “Photography is a more immediate and tangible art form to me,” he says.
 Needing a change of scenery and a fresh spark of inspiration, he moved to Nashville.

 These days, Spidey photographs some of the biggest names in country music, from the likes of Jason Aldean, Luke Bryan, Florida Georgia Line, Thomas Rhett, Jake Owen, Lee Brice, Kip Moore and Morgan Wallen.
-Not to mention, lending his eye to top advertising brands such as RAM, Jeep, Chevrolet, Toyota, Ford, Bud Light, Home Depot, and John Deere.
+In addition, Spidey lends his eye to top advertising brands such as RAM, Jeep, Chevrolet, Toyota, Ford, Bud Light, Home Depot, and John Deere.

-“It’s all about building that trust when working with musicians, to be in the inner circle,” he says.
-“The visual tone isn’t as interesting to me when it’s shot from the outside looking in but rather to feel like the camera is inside the shot.
+“It’s all about building trust when working with musicians, to be in the inner circle,” he says.
+“The visual tone isn’t as interesting to me when it’s shot from the outside looking in but rather to feel like the camera is inside the moment.
 That’s what I want people to see and what the fans want to see.”
 He reveals the most rewarding feedback he could receive as an artist is for others to want to show off a photo he took by hanging it in their home or studio.
 “Photography is very personal to me.
 I want my pictures to be equally personal to the artists I photograph.”